F.A.Q: we answer your questions

 A urine sample will be used to screen for gonorrhea or chlamydia.

-What is the difference between a self-test and a laboratory test?
+What is the difference between a self-test and an IST test in the laboratory?

 A self-test (or Rapid Diagnostic Orientation Test = TROD) allows for the detection of HIV, Hepatitis C, or Syphilis.
 It is performed by taking a drop of blood from the fingertip.
 Mixed with a reagent, this produces a result within a few minutes.